Berkel Domestic Slicers

 Are Meat Slicers Useful for BBQ and Smoking?

-Absolutely.
 Home meat slicers are a natural fit for people who enjoy BBQ and smoking food.

 Red meat slicer being used to cut meat in a kitchen setting

-Being able to adjust slice thickness makes a real difference when serving different BBQ cuts.
-Thin slices for cured meats, thicker slices for brisket, or neat slices for sandwiches and sharing boards.
+Being able to adjust slice thickness makes a real difference when serving different BBQ cuts: thin slices for cured meats, thicker slices for brisket, or neat slices for sandwiches and sharing boards.
 Leftovers are also far easier to handle.

 What About Bread and Sourdough?

-When fitted with an optional serrated blade, a slicer is ideal for crusty loaves, sourdough, focaccia, and homemade bread.
-It cuts cleanly through crisp crusts without squashing the soft crumb inside, giving evenly sized slices that are difficult to achieve with a standard bread knife.
+Many people are surprised to learn that home slicers can also be used for bread.
+When fitted with an optional serrated blade, a slicer cuts cleanly through crusty loaves, sourdough, focaccia, and homemade bread without squashing the soft crumb inside, giving evenly sized slices that are difficult to achieve with a standard bread knife.

 This is especially useful for anyone baking bread at home or buying artisan loaves.